Psychologist

 There are many social and cultural factors that tend to increase the addictive potential of shopping and spending.
 The easy availability of credit and the material focus of society in general encourage people to accumulate possessions now and worry about financial responsibility later.
 Society places a strong emphasis on one's outer appearance and many media personalities promote spending money to achieve a certain look that will bring about happiness.
 In addition, the accessibility of purchasing has been made easier with the arrival of online shopping and television programs devoted to buying goods 24 hours a day.

 The shopping and spending activity itself is associated with a feeling of happiness and power which is immediately gratifying.
 When you are buying, charging, ordering, you do feel better for a few minutes, but, it usually does not last long.
 The after effects of remorse and guilt drive the spender back to purchase again to be able to achieve that brief but intense emotional high.
-Research has shown that many compulsive shoppers and spenders also suffer from depression and other mood disorders, substance abuse, or eating disorders.
-As with any addiction, the person becomes dependent on the behavior to relieve negative feelings that cause them distress and discomfort.

 Problems Related to Compulsive Shopping and Spending